Worcester County Probate & Family Court

 Transportation is also available by using the Worcester Regional Transit Authority.

-Five judges typically sit in Worcester County’s Probate and Family Court, which serves the second-most populous county in Massachusetts:
+Five judges typically sit in this court, which serves the second-most populous county in Massachusetts:

 - Hon.
 Leilah A. Keamy, First Justice (Courtroom 2)